pw0908/CUiSING/README.md

 $$M=\frac{1}{N}\sum_i s_i$$
 $$E=H=-\frac{J}{2}\sum_i\sum_j s_i s_j - h\sum_i s_i$$

-We normalize the energy such that in a fully aligned system, with no external field, the normalized energy is -1.
+We normalize the energy such that in a fully aligned system the normalized energy is -1.
 This is useful for testing purposes so that all trajectories that undergo a transition from random to aligned should have a normalized equilibrium energy of -1.

 $$\bar E =\frac{E}{JNz/2+|h|}=\frac{E}{JNd+|h|}$$